 Heinrich Band dies 39.
 His widow, Johana Sieburg, partnered with Jaques Dupon in 1860 to continue the production of bandoneons.

 Heinrich Band did not make the bandoneon himself.
 He designed it and ordered its production from Carl F. Zimmerman.

-Alfred Band, the first son of Heinrich and Johana, wrote one of the first books related to bandoneon, with all the mayor and minor scales.
-Ernst Louis Arnold, who bought Zimmerman’s factory, will became the most prominent bandoneon producer.
+Alfred Band, the first son of Heinrich and Johana, wrote one of the first books related to the bandoneon, with all the major and minor scales.
+Ernst Louis Arnold, who bought Zimmerman’s factory, will become the most prominent bandoneon producer.